michaelcontento/redux-storage/README.md

 import storage from 'redux-storage' import createEngine from 'redux-storage/engines/reactNativeAsyncStorage';

-const storageMiddleware = storage.middleware(createEngine('redux'));

-import { createStore, applyMiddleware } from 'redux';
+// You should know how to gather your reducers, as this part is plain redux :) import { createStore, applyMiddleware } from 'redux';
+import * as reducers from './reducers';

+// Inject the storage reducer as first reducer in the whole chain/stack, as this
+// will be the point where the loaded state will be "injected" const reducer = storage.reducer(combineReducers(reducers));

+// The middleware is required to detect changes and issue the save operations const storageMiddleware = storage.middleware(createEngine('redux'));

-const store = applyMiddleware(storageMiddleware)(createStore)(reducer);
+// Straight forward redux store creation ... const store = applyMiddleware(storageMiddleware)(createStore)(reducer);
 ```